-- Use the Search feature to find the Private Data Search Settings and click Manage.
+- Use the Search feature to find the Private Data Sync settings and click Manage.

 - Next Check the box to Enable Private Data Sync.

-- Check the boxes to indicate what data you want to store.
+- Check the boxes to indicate what data you want to sync.

-- Click browse to choose the folder you would like to store and sync your Ghost Browser data to.
+- Click Browse to choose the folder in which you would like to store and sync your Ghost Browser data.

-- Finally select a Private Sync Code that you will use to unlock the data when you access it from Ghost Browser on another computer.
+- Finally select a Private Sync Code (this is like a password) that you will use to unlock the data when you access it from Ghost Browser on another computer.

-- Click Apply and you selected data will begin to sync.
+- Click Apply and your selected data will begin to sync.

-1. Make sure you have your sync service installed on both computers.
+1. Make sure you have your sync service (Google Drive, Dropbox) already installed on both computers first.
 For example if you are using Dropbox, then you should have Dropbox installed on both computers to make sure you can access the shared folder.

-3. Select the same folder and add the same private sync code you did on the original computer.
+3. Select the same folder and add the same Private Sync Code you used on the original computer.